 I offer an alternative way of approaching the chronopolitics of academic work through elaborating on a key assumption within much of the current literature: that broad social transformations to the policy and organisational infrastructure of global academia have a deterministic relationship with academic work temporalities, hence producing dichotomies such as scientific/corporate values and fast/slow spaces.
-I seek to problematise the assumption that neoliberal and managerial interventions into the organisation of academic life have systemic, logically-inferable influences over the temporal experience of academic work.
+I seek to problematise the assumption that neoliberal and managerial interventions into the organisation of academic life have systemic. logically-inferable influences over the temporal experience of academic work.
 In place of this widespread inference, I advocate for empirical scrutiny of the relationship between policy infrastructures, managerial programs for intervening in academic productivity, and the responses that academics produce within a transforming work environment.
-By focusing on the socialisation of academic staff become complicit in the reproduction of timescapes felt to produce undesirable consequences.
+By focusing on the socialisation of academics to timemanagement practices, scholarly work can begin to describe how academic staff become complicit in the reproduction of timescapes felt to produce undesirable consequences.